 Rivers flow thru some really amazing places which are often remote and in the wilderness.
 Enjoying being in the outdoors is key to being a raft guide as that is your “office”.
 We support many restoration and local non-profits that help keep our waters healthy.
 Our guides are stewards of the rivers and passionate about the ecology, history and future of our rivers.

 Rafting trips are an active sport and running these trips is a physical job.
 If you have any questionable pre-existing conditions please to consult with your physician.
 Don’t worry, we have jobs for everyone, shuttle driving & admin associates are less straining positions

 #4 – Apply for Raft Guide School

 If you are interested in an outdoor adventure job as a river guide you will need to gain some basic skills.
-We offer a 7 day Guide School Training Program that will immerse you in learning how to guide commercial rafting trips.
+We offer Raft Guide Training Programs that will immerse you in learning how to guide commercial rafting trips.
 You will cook, camp and travel to fun different rivers.

 #5 – Get Certified

 - First Aid

 - CA Food Handlers License